Alfa Romeo Scarabeo II: Background

 Despite the rejection of the Scarabeo project by Alfa Romeo management, Giuseppe Busso continued to push the development of a cheap racing-oriented coupé.
 After the introduction of the Alfetta in 1972, he saw an opportunity for a shared-platform car and began work on the Scarabeo II.

-The car

 To reduce manufacturing costs, Busso designed the Scarabeo II to use the gearbox, rear axle, front suspension, and front chassis of the Alfetta.
 He also discarded the idea of a refined Alfa Romeo GTA engine, instead using the Inline-four engine from the Alfa Romeo 2000 GT Veloce.
 The rear of the chassis remained similar to the Scarabeo.

 In a further effort to save development costs, a modified Alfa Romeo GT Junior Z body was used.
 The body was fitted with a wider track, a roof scoop, and metal grills instead of rear windows.
 Despite the impressive Price–performance ratio, the Scarabeo II failed to gain traction among the Alfa Romeo management.
 Doomed to rejection, the car was finished and subsequently put in the Alfa Romeo Museum, where it currently resides.